Med0xB/University-network-simulation/README.md

 🔐 Security Logic (ACLs)

-VLAN 10 (Admin) is protected: No other VLAN can reach it

-VLAN 20 (Guest) is isolated: Cannot access any other VLAN
+VLAN 20 (Guest Hall) is isolated: Cannot access any other VLAN

-VLAN 10 retains access to all VLANs for management purposes

-SSH access is restricted and secured with credentials

 ✅ Outcomes